-Iberia has a fascinating array of thousands of species of bugs and beasties, with no-doubt some yet to be catalogued.
+There exists a fascinating array of thousands of species of Bugs and beasties In Spain, with no-doubt some yet to be catalogued.

 Of the more obvious and aesthetically pleasing, there is an impressive list of butterflies including the Apollo (Parnassius apollo) which is restricted to high mountains and the fabulous Spanish Moon Moth (Graellsia isabellae) on the endangered list due to greedy collectors.
 There are around 226 butterflies in Iberia and over 4000 species of moth.

 Want to go beastie and bug spotting in Andalucia?

 Sue Eatock from Nature Plus – Grazalema can show you the iconic species of spiders, butterflies, mantis and dragonflies.
 Get in touch with her here: https://wildsideholidays.co.uk/nature-plus-grazalema/

 Insects are often overlooked but we do rely heavily on bees which are an intrinsic part of our existence with their ability to pollinate crops.
 Cicadas whining in the trees during the heat of summer and crickets churring in the grasses at night are common insect sounds but have you ever searched the branches of a tree or bush for one?